w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 - gpu2: use gpu2
 - gpu3: use gpu3

 Even if a GPU is not detected, gpu0 - gpu3 will still be displayed.
-If you specify a GPU that doesn't exist, the CPU will be used instead.[reference](https://github.com/w-okada/voice-changer/issues/410)
+If you specify a GPU that doesn't exist, the CPU will be used instead. [reference](https://github.com/w-okada/voice-changer/issues/410)

 #### AUDIO